euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 StoDynProg library description
 ------------------------------

-We’ve created a small library to *describe* and *solve* optimal control problems (in discrete time) using Stochastic Dynamic Programming (SDP) method.
+We have created a small library to *describe* and *solve* optimal control problems (in discrete time) using the Stochastic Dynamic Programming (SDP) method.
 It implements the value iteration and policy iteration algorithms introduced above.
+Source code is available on GitHub https://github.com/pierre-haessig/stodynprog under a BSD 2-Clause license.

 Rationale for a library, benefits of Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^